 Click OK, and there will be a brief pause as files are copied over; you'll see a "Guide is now installed" message, and a shortcut will appear on your desktop.

-Important tips for running Guide in Vista or Win7: A couple of users are reporting that when Guide starts up, it doesn't show a chart.
+Important tips for running Guide in Vista or later Windows: A couple of users are reporting that when Guide starts up, it doesn't show a chart.
 Then you hit Enter, or zoom in or out, or do anything else that would normally cause the chart to be redrawn, and you're back on track.
 The currently-posted update to Guide 8.0 has a fix for this; you can click here for the current Guide 8.0 software.

 One person using Guide and Vista mentioned on the Guide user list that he had to set Guide (and some other programs) to run in "XP Compatibility mode".
 To do this, he opened up Explorer, located the Guide directory, right-clicked on 'guide8.exe', then on 'Properties' and 'Compatibility', and checked the WinXP box.
 Sounds as if this may be a generally useful tip in dealing with Vista and Win7.